vcnwosu/conan-cmake-factory/README.md

 Provision the cluster with `terraform apply`.
 This will create the local multi-node Kubernetes cluster, deploy the Kubernetes pod which will launch the `robotics-builder:latest` Docker image which we created earlier and then run our CMake build.

 The result should be the same.
 We should see the `build` and `cache` folders populated and the `robotics-builder:latest` container should terminate after the CMake build is complete.
+Bear in mind, this is for demonstration purposes.
+For a more robust system, we would want to keep the pod and the container alive.
+If instead we really wanted to go for a "run once and exit" approach, we would be better off running a job resource than a pod resource.

 We can confirm the build by checking `build/build.log` which will have the output for what was executed in the pod.